splynx/docs/files/en/configuring_tariff_plans/custom_plans/custom_plans.md

 ![Custom_add.png](Custom_add.png)

-A window will appear to create the service, where you will select a plan from the drop down list and specify the data in the fields provided for the service.
+A window will appear to create the service, where you will select a plan from the drop-down list and specify the data in the fields provided for the service.

 ![createserviceone.png](createserviceone.png)![createservicetwo.png](createservicetwo.png)